Arthur Thomas Hatto: Postwar career

-Wartime duties kept Hatto busy until 1945, although from 1944 onwards he was allowed to lecture in Medieval German at University College London one day a week.
-He returned to Queen Mary College in 1945, to find the school struggling with its finances and enrolment.
-As the war became more distant, however, he developed a strong German Department.
-He started with just himself and a part-time colleague, but by the time he retired the Department had five full-time staff and one and a half language assistants.
-In 1946 the University of London made him a Reader in German and in 1953 he was promoted to Professor.
+Wartime duties kept Hatto busy until 1945, although from 1944 onward he was allowed to lecture in Medieval German at University College London one day a week.
+He returned to Queen Mary College in 1945, to find the school struggling with its finances and enrolment, not to mention damaged from bombings.
+At least once the coke supply ran out, requiring water to be boiled or delivered by handcart.
+The department numbered just Hatto and a part-time colleague upon his return, though its status was raised in 1946, with the promotion of Hatto to Reader in German.
+Hatto was again promoted, to Professor, in 1953.
+Over his tenure, he developed a strong German Department, eventually numbering five full-time staff and one and a half language assistants.

 Though much of his work was addressed to an academic readership, Hatto's best-known works are translations of three Medieval German poems: Tristan by Gottfried von Strassburg, Parzival by Wolfram von Eschenbach, and the Nibelungenlied.
 These were three of what Hatto saw as the four great German narrative poems of the age (the fourth, Willehalm, was translated by one of his pupils).

 Following the translation of Tristan, published as a Penguin Classic in 1960, Hatto received an invitation from a professor of German at the University of Auckland to visit for several months in 1965.
-The ensuing trip around the world took Hatto to Istanbul, Delhi, Kathmandu, Bangkok, Auckland, Wellington, Fiji, Hawaii, California, the Grand Canyon, and New York, where he acquired a Kirghiz‐Russian dictionary.
+The ensuing trip around the world took Hatto to Istanbul, Delhi, Kathmandu, Bangkok, Auckland, Wellington, Fiji, Hawaii, California, the Grand Canyon, and New York, where he acquired a Kirghiz-Russian dictionary.

 Hatto retired in 1977, by which time he had had at least 72 works published.